Clinical Lecturer in Public Health

 MBChb, DTM&H, Msc, PhD, MFPH, FRSPH, FHEA

 In 2012, I began an Academic Clinical Fellowship at the University of East Anglia which allowed me to spend 25% of my time in research and 75% in the public health team at Norfolk County Council.
 I then was successful in applying for a NIHR Doctoral Research Fellowship looking at how disadvantaged older people access primary care.
 My research informed an NHS toolkit and animation about improving access to primary care for vulnerable groups and based on this I won two prizes for research Impact.
-After finishing my fellowship, I was appointed as a Clinical Lecturer at the University of Cambridge.
+After finishing my fellowship, I was appointed as a Clinical Lecturer at the University of Cambridge in 2019.

 My career progress to date is as follows:

 - Feb 2019 – present – Clinical Lecturer in Public Health (University of Cambridge)